Hydrospheredata/hydro-serving/docs/src/main/tut/runtime.md

 position: 7
 ---

-__Runtime__ is a service with the predefined infrastructure.
-It must implement a set if specific methods that are used by _Manager_.
-It runs in the docker environment and is responsible for running user-defined models.
-When you create a new application and assign a model to it, you also have to provide a specific runtime, which will be used to run the model.
+__Runtime__ is a Docker image with the predefined infrastructure.
+It implements a set of specific methods that are used as an endpoints to the model.
+It's responsible for running user-defined models.
+When you create a new application, you also have to provide a corresponing runtime to each models' instances.

 # Available Runtimes
 {: #available-runtimes}